Utah Ski History FAQs

 • March 2002 Displays and exhibits are installed in the Alf Engen Ski Museum.

-• July 2002 Public Grand Opening of the building.
+• July 2002 A public Grand Opening of the building is held.

 • September 2002 Bronze sculptures of Joe Quinney and Alf Engen, crafted by Kraig Varner of Lehi, Utah, and funded by the Quinney and Engen families, are unveiled.
 The inaugural class of Intermountain Ski Hall of Fame is inducted.